jaeheonk817/Project__Predicting-Hotel-Reservation-Cancellations/README.md

 ### Discovery 2: Special requests are welcome!
 ![image](https://user-images.githubusercontent.com/122312679/224465746-4972a7fd-dc90-4bee-8410-2a02ae2e4dae.png)
 - Any customer-specific requests are not welcome to the businesses.
 - However, in this specific case of dealing with cancellations, higher number of special requests guarantee non-cancellations.
-It could be possible that specific plans and expectations of customers equate to reservation confirmations.
+It could be possible that specific plans and expectations from customers show their determination for the stay.

 ## Next Steps
 <b>For better correctness:</b>